michalwidera/michalwidera.github.io/_pages/index.md

     image_caption: "Photos by Tomasz Widera"
     alt: "placeholder image 2"
     title: "What differences?"
     excerpt: "This is a repetitive question after the first contact.
 In short: This system can do what others cannot.
-But there more rocket science ..."
+But expect some rocket science ..."
     url: /different/
     btn_label: "Read more"
     btn_class: "btn--primary"
   - image_path: /assets/images/splash-3.jpg
     title: "Prototype!"
-    excerpt: "Please notice that system is in __protoype stage__.
+    excerpt: "Please notice that system is in __prototype stage__.
 The goal is to create new standard for time series processing query languages.
 Take, learn and spread across all other projects.
 Good ideas should be supported."
 feature_row2:
   - image_path: /assets/images/splash-4.jpg
     alt: "placeholder image 2"
     title: "Removing complexity is not always a win."
     excerpt: '_“Serverless” means you have servers, but can’t configure/customize them.
 “No-code” means there is code, but you can’t change it.
 “NoSQL” means you have to learn a new query language and implement your own transaction mechanisms.
 Removing complexity is not always a win._